Convolution Algebras: Relational Convolution, Generalised Modalities and Incidence Algebras: Remarks on the Isabelle Formalisation

-Experience shows that the simple axiomatic approach to algebras that underlies our formalisation is sufficient for many verification applications~\cite{ArmstrongGS14,ArmstrongGS16,DongolGS15,GomesS16}.
+Experience shows that the simple axiomatic approach to algebras that underlies our formalisation is sufficient for many verification applications~\cite{ArmstrongGS16,DongolGS15,GomesS16}.
 An in-depth formalisation of (partial) semigroups, their morphisms and subalgebras, however, requires the explicit consideration of carrier sets, for which our current approach is too limited.
+A categorical formalisation of the topics investigated may not even be feasible with Isabelle.